MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-SamAccountPasswordHash.md

 # Set-SamAccountPasswordHash

 ## SYNOPSIS
-Sets NT and LM hashes of an account through the SAMR protocol.
+Sets NT and LM hashes of an Active Directory or local account through the MS-SAMR protocol.

 ## SYNTAX